 My research interests include Early Modern English drama, particularly Shakespeare, and the intersections between literature, culture, gender, law, and politics.
 I teach Shakespeare, late 16th and early 17th century English drama, early modern English women writers, and feminist theory.

 My new book, Women and Shakespeare’s Cuckoldry Plays: Shifting Narratives of Marital Betrayal (Routledge, 2017), focuses on the dramatic and rhetorical work of women’s defenses against men’s accusations of adultery.
 Women reject men’s stories by occupying a position of simultaneous action and honor, so that the plays stage a structure of accusation and defense that unravels the authority of husbands to make and unmake wives.
 Women’s active and voluble counter narratives of virtue and obedience, fidelity and love, work loose the fabric of masculine privileges in marriage, so that the rhetoric of defense turns into a site of agency while simultaneously remaining bound to the rhetoric of the accusation.
 Men’s and women’s competing narratives of marital betrayal uncover the ethical and political stakes for women in men’s stories of feminine duplicity, and the necessity of a response, the need to defend themselves, opens opportunities for women to alter the dramatic direction, energy, and matter of the plays.
 Please preview the introduction, available from Taylor and Francis.
 Chapter one, “Early Modern Women’s Narratives of Marital Betrayal,” is available in Routledge’s Shakespeare Studies Chapter Sampler.

-Currently, I am at work with Emily Sherwood (BA and PhD CUNY, Director of the Digital Scholarship Lab at University of Rochester’s River Campus Libraries) and I are at work transcribing a collection of letters, a legal complaint, and final award of indenture that document the marital troubles of Elizabeth and Anthony Bourne, both children of courtiers during the reign of Queen Mary and Queen Elizabeth I (located at the British Library and National Archives).
+Currently, Emily Sherwood (BA and PhD CUNY, Director of the Digital Scholarship Lab at University of Rochester’s River Campus Libraries) and I are at work transcribing a collection of letters, a legal complaint, and final award of indenture that document the marital troubles of Elizabeth and Anthony Bourne, both children of courtiers during the reign of Queen Mary and Queen Elizabeth I (located at the British Library and National Archives).
 The project is under contract with Routledge.
 Along with a critical introduction, The Selected Letters of Elizabeth and Anthony Bourne will appear in “The Early Modern Englishwoman, 1500-1750: Contemporary Editions,” a series edited by Betty S. Travitsky and Anne Lake Prescott.